-The refresh rate of the monitor determines how many times per second the computer can send a new image to the display.
-This process happens so fast that it’s unperceivable by the human eye, which results in steady, seamless images, without flickering.
+The monitor’s refresh rate determines how many times per second the computer can send a new image to the display.
+This process happens so fast that it’s unperceivable by the human eye, which results in steady, seamless images without flickering.

 The best way to comprehend this is by visualizing a movie.
 For example, let’s take an old silent movie with low frame rates (e.g., 12 or 16 frames per second (FPS)).
-The images will look choppy and static because there’s not enough fluidity to suppress the flickering effect.
+The images will look choppy and static because there’s insufficient fluidity to suppress the flickering effect.

-This same effect also happens with computer games but at a much faster rate since movies are filmed at 24 FPS typically, while games run at 30 to 144 FPS (or more).
+This same effect also happens with computer games but much faster since movies are typically filmed at 24 FPS, while games run at 30 to 144 FPS (or more).

-Of course, there are several factors that affect the fluidity and performance of your in-game graphics including the resolution, hardware specs, and rendering techniques.
+Of course, several factors affect the fluidity and performance of your in-game graphics, including the resolution, hardware specs, and rendering techniques.
 But we’ll keep it simple here by focusing on the refresh rate.

-Variable refresh rates also exist and they are a welcome alternative to the traditional fixed refresh rates.
-However, we will not cover it in this article because not all computer users can take advantage of them.
+Variable refresh rates are a welcome alternative to traditional fixed refresh rates.
+However, this article will not cover it because not all computer users can use it.

-Nevertheless, you should know that Radeon graphic cards support variable refresh rates while NVIDIA cards don’t at this point in time.
+Nevertheless, you should know that Radeon graphic cards support variable refresh rates, while NVIDIA cards don’t look at this point.

-The current standard refresh rate for modern LCD/LED monitors is 60Hz, which means that the display refreshes its image at a rate of 60 times per second.
-But why did manufacturers choose to limit the standard refresh rates to just 60Hz?
+The current standard refresh rate for modern LCD/LED monitors is 60Hz, which means the display refreshes its image at 60 times per second.
+But why did manufacturers limit the standard refresh rates to just 60Hz?
 Well, this has to do with limitations imposed by old CRT monitors.

 Before LED displays were invented, all monitors were huge CRT (cathode ray tube) screens, which worked very similarly to the cathode ray tubes in old TVs.
-These CRTs can draw and refresh images at a much faster rate of around 100 to 120 times per second, but there was one major downside: image flicker.
+These CRTs can draw and refresh images faster, around 100 to 120 times per second, but one major downside is image flicker.

 To produce the picture on a CRT screen, the electron beam must first scan to the left side and back again to the right side as many times as required.

-To build up one complete image, multiple horizontal “lines” are drawn in this manner.
-This process happens so fast that your eyes can’t see it, but you may clearly feel it (especially if you had a headache) when you move your head to the left and right very fast.
+Multiple horizontal “lines” are drawn to build up one complete image.
+This process happens so fast that your eyes can’t see it, but you may feel it (especially if you have a headache) when you move your head to the left and right very fast.

-Refreshing the display at a faster rate means that there will be more lines drawn in that same amount of time, which is why refresh rates are measured by the number of lines or cycles per second (Hz).
+Refreshing the display faster means more lines will be drawn in that same amount of time, which is why refresh rates are measured by the number of lines or cycles per second (Hz).

 So what makes these new higher refresh rates so special?
 Once again, we must consider how our eyes work.
 The human eye perceives flickering at around 55-60 FPS (or 50-75 times per second), so the difference between 60Hz and 75/80/85/120Hz is noticeable.